MojoScale

 Updates and alerts

-Send machine updates to the server and surface alerts on phones, so teams can see what changed before a truck is sent to the wrong site.
+Send scalar values, enums, bit flags, alarms, and gateway health upstream so teams can see what changed before a truck is sent to the wrong site.

 Service topology